Degree type(s): Bachelor's; Minor

 The IT management program is offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
 To earn your degree even faster, you can also choose our groundbreaking Year-Round Campus option, which enables you to complete your bachelor’s degree in just 2.6 years.
 We also offer the IT management degree via convenient evening or online classes that enable you to continue working while earning your bachelor’s degree.

-IT Management Program Highlights
+IT Management Degree Program Highlights

 The Information Technology Management bachelor’s degree program will prepare you with a broad range of career skills in information systems and project management, including: